Choose Your College:

 Honors in Major – Student has completed a thesis

 View a suggested timeline for managing the project.
 Use this thesis checklist to help you stay on track.
 To find out more about the thesis program, click here (must have PowerPoint to view session).
 Also, as you begin to think about writing your thesis, there are many resources available through the University Library to help you along the way.
-Please visit their online research guides as you begin the thesis process.
+Please visit their online research guides as you begin the thesis process, and contact your subject librarian.

 Please Note: All UH theses must be maroon with gold etching on the bound cover.
 The University Copy Center is aware of the UH requirements for bound theses.